GShuttleworth/Cisco-DNA-Center-Device-Config-To-Git/README.md

 ### Use a virtual Cisco DNA Center API from DevNet Sandbox

-You can get a virtual instance of a Cisco IOS-XE device from the [DevNet Sandbox](https://devnetsandbox.cisco.com/) if you don't want to try this against a physical device.
+You can access a virtual DNA Center API from the [DevNet Sandbox](https://devnetsandbox.cisco.com/) if you don't want to try this against a physical DNA Center deployment.

 > This is optional